Louibens/PP4_FreeFurnitureHub/README.md

 - The ideal user is:

-  - anyone who is interested in sourcing items free of cost or anyone interested in posting an item to offer to avoid the item going to landfill and help someone else who needs it.
+  - anyone who is interested in sourcing furniture items free of cost or anyone interested in posting an item of furniture to offer to avoid the item going to landfill and help someone else who needs it.

 - Site goals: